 DTMF Digit Transport Mechanisms

-The “named telephone events,” or “telephone-events” RTP payload [RFC 4733] is the preferred mechanism for transport of DTMF digit events between VoIP endpoints and network elements.
-In limited cases and by bilateral agreement, in-band DTMF tones might be used across the NNI to avoid transcoding from in-band DTMF tones to named telephone events (DTMF relay), for instance if the media stream is expected to originate and terminate on circuit-switched voice channels in both carrier networks.
+The “named telephone events,” or “telephone-events” RTP payload [RFC 4733] is the preferred mechanism for transport of DTMF digit events between VoIP endpoints and network elements. by bilateral agreement, in-band DTMF tones might be used across the NNI to avoid transcoding from in-band DTMF tones to named telephone events (DTMF relay), for instance if the media stream is expected to originate and terminate on circuit-switched voice channels in both carrier networks.
 It is assumed that in-band DTMF is only applicable for sessions using the G.711 codecs.
 The “telephone-events” payload type is negotiated by offering it along with an audio codec in the SDP.
 If the telephone-events payload is not negotiated, it is assumed that any DTMF digits will be passed across the NNI as in-band tones in the audio RTP channel.

 SIP entities involved in session peering MUST support DTMF digits in a named telephone events RTP payload [RFC 4733].